alex-wanger/alex-wanger/README.md

-# Hi there, I'm Alex Wang!
-I'm a Sophomore at Stuyvesant Highschool👋
+# Hi there, I'm Alex Wang!👋
 ### 🚀 About Me
-I'm a developer with a passion for creating innovative solutions and an enthusiast in [Robotics and Engineering as a whole].
+I'm a Sophomore at Stuyvesant Highschool, with a passion for creating innovative solutions and an enthusiast in [Robotics and Engineering as a whole].

 ### 🔧 Technologies & Tools
 ![Java](https://img.shields.io/badge/-Java-333?style=flat&logo=java)